 Step 1: Re-certification

 As a registered nurse, I was able to keep my license current by simply completing the required continuing education and paying the renewal fee.
 Not so easy with my NP certification.
 One of the requirements to renew the NP certification is a minimum number of practice hours.
-Since I was a full-time stay-at-home mom, I needed to re-take the exam.
+Since I was a full-time stay-at-home mom, I had to re-take the exam.
 Being a busy mom of six, I needed to make a plan and time for studying.
 After studying for four months, I was ready to take the test.